Season 1, Episode 42

 Lorne Brown:

 When I bid in your workshops back in 2014, that’s when I think we first kind of connected and I started learning from you.
-And then I almost weekly come to your, your circle. ’cause as you shared so perfectly that a paradigm shift and to rewire those unconscious subconscious beliefs is a daily practice.
+And then I come to your circle.
+Because as you shared so perfectly that a paradigm shift and to rewire those unconscious subconscious beliefs is a daily practice.
 So we connect once a week to continue that in a group.
 I have witnessed couples in the room.
 They’re, they’re one part, one person of a relationship.
 And as they heal their minds, they see shifts in their partner and in their children.
-And for me, and I, ’cause I want you to kind of unpack this a bit, but I have to tell you, I had the most, that was an epiphany for me in that I had this belief that to be happy, I had to change the world.
-I had to change politics, the economy, racism, hate.
+And for me, and I, because I want you to kind of unpack this a bit, but I have to tell you, I had the most, that was an epiphany for me in that I had this belief that to be happy, I had to change the world.
+I had to change politics, the economy, racism, and hate.

 I had to change my children, my spouse.
-And what I heard in one of our sessions, in one of our workshops is I only have to work on me.
+And what I heard in one of our sessions, in one of our workshops is I only have to work on myself.
 And then everything else falls into place.
-And you’re welcome to share stories from your ’cause you’ve been doing this for so long.
+And you’re welcome to share stories from yours because you’ve been doing this for so long.
 But so what is happening then when people work on themselves and all of a sudden their relationship changes and their children change.
 And I’ve seen this in my clinical practice as well.
 So I think this may inspire, motivate people to want to know more about how I heal my mind because of how it affects the field.

 Gila Golub:

 Um, suicidal.
 And I tell the parent that comes, just do your own work.
-Parents do your own work.
+Parents do their own work.
 But my, my, my child, but my my partner, no, no, no, just parents do your own work.
 And they do.
 And then the partner says, wow, this is really interesting.
 This is really different.
-And sometimes the partner comes to do the work or sometimes they don’t, but the marriage heals hundreds and hundreds of marriages healing.
+And sometimes the partner comes to do the work or sometimes they don’t, but the marriage heals hundreds and hundreds of marriages.
 And then what happens?
 The children heal.
-I had a client who, whose marriage was completely shattered and her youngest child had been in his room for three years.
+I had a client whose marriage was completely shattered and her youngest child had been in his room for three years.
 And I said, just do your own work.
 Her partner was vehemently against her doing this work with me.
 But she hung in there.
 And within months after having taken him to children’s hospital for years and years and years for a diagnosis, after she did her own work, he walked up and out of his room.

 Lorne Brown:

-I shared this metaphor actually before I go to that is this idea, ’cause when you talk, when you talk about this again, so how’s this happening?
+I shared this metaphor actually before I go to that idea, because when you talk, when you talk about this again, so how’s this happening?
 And you’ve often shared with me that you know, what are you putting out into the field?
 Are you detoxifying or are you detoxifying?
 Or are you contaminating the field?
 And this is why this inner work is so important because I think of ourselves as like wifi, right?
-Mm-hmm. <affirmative>.
 And so when you do your inner work, you’re changing the signal you put out there.
 And when you do your inner work, I see one of two things.
 And when I simplify it, I say one of two things are gonna happen often, both.
-First your perception to the situation shifts.
+First your perception of the situation shifts.
 So you experience it differently because you have changed.
 So you have a different experience.
 Or two is the external environment changes.

 And as you’ve witnessed, and I’ve witnessed in my practice, when people come and do their work, they start to notice the behavior in their children without trying to change the children’s behavior.
 Although they wanted it.
-That’s why they came <laugh>.
+That’s why they came.
 They didn’t want it.
 But they came from a different, rather than trying to make the child change, they decided to work on themselves and their partner.
 The relationship changed.
-And this is happening from this new idea of trying rather than trying to get the love or your needs met from someone else. ’cause neediness is very unattractive.
+And this is happening from this new idea of trying rather than trying to get the love or your needs met from someone else. because neediness is very unattractive.
 You had once said many times, not once that are you willing to be the only one to see you here?
 You love you.
-And when you take that approach, when you take that approach and this is the inner work, then you’re not pulling from others anymore. ’cause you’re doing it.
+And when you take that approach, when you take that approach and this is the inner work, then you’re not pulling from others anymore. because you’re doing it.

 You’re filling yourself up on your own.
 And this is where I, I think, I don’t know if it’s quantum, why I don’t, you know, it’s beyond what, uh, we don’t know what we don’t know here.
 But something shifts and uh, people see a shift in their, in themselves first, and then they see a shift in their families.
-And as I said, one of it is you have a different perception of it, but two is sometimes the external environment really changes.
+And as I said, one of them is that you have a different perception of it, but two is that sometimes the external environment really changes.
 Like this is a shift on the outside.
 And as you’ve shared that is because it’s being reflected back to who you are.
 So you have changed.
 Am I understanding that correctly?

 Gila Golub: